disunity-hq/store/DI.md

     public class Foo : IUseful { }

-Methods can also be utilized to implement simple factories:
+Methods can also be utilized to implement simple factory closures:

     public class Foo : IUseful {
         // fields and constructor omitted